-Octavie Dostaler-Lalonde is a versatile musician whose repertoire ranges from the late 17th to the 20th century.
+Octavie Dostaler-Lalonde is a versatile musician whose repertoire ranges from the late-17th to the 20th century.
 Her primary focus is historically informed performance practice.
 She researches and uses techniques and instruments according to the time of the music she plays.

 After studying modern cello with Denis Brott and Carole Sirois at the Conservatoire de Musique de Montréal, Octavie received the Prix avec Grande Distinction in 2011.
 Following her interest in performance practice, she went on to study baroque cello with Susie Napper in Montreal and with Viola de Hoog in Amsterdam, the city where she lives since 2014.
-In September 2016, Octavie won the second Prize at the Concours Corneille, International Competition for baroque soloists in Rouen, France.
+In 2016 Octavie won the second Prize at the Concours Corneille, International Competition for baroque soloists in Rouen, France.
 Octavie is a recipient of grants from the Canada Arts Council, the Banff Center for the Arts, the CALQ, the Montreal Conservatory, the Conservatorium van Amsterdam and the University of Montreal.
-She is one of the six young professional musicians to be selected as part of the Handel House Talent scheme 2017-2018 in London.
+She is one of the six young musicians to be selected as part of the Handel House Talent scheme 2017-2018 in London.